 Police added that Chatman is know to frequent Red Roof Inns.

-John Harrell, a spokesman for the Department of Children and Families, said that a case worker was about 15 feet away from the Chatman when she suddenly grabbed the child, put her into the back seat behind the driver's seat and took off.
+John Harrell, a spokesman for the Department of Children and Families, said a case worker was about 2-3 feet away from Chatman when she suddenly grabbed the child, put her into the back seat behind the driver's seat and took off.
 Originally DCF reported the case worker was 15 feet away, but that distance was revised after officials followed up with the case worker on Saturday.

 Channel 4 learned through court records that Chatman was recently evicted from her home for non-payment of rent.
 In November, Chatman was served in with a injunction against repeat domestic violence.